 Drew Ramsey, a clinical psychiatrist at Columbia University and health writer Tyler Graham say that eating the right food is ‘the foundation of good mental health’.
 When you think about it, it’s only logical to think that the food you eat can have a huge impact on your mood.
 So in short, to improve our mental and emotional health; stabilise our mood and improve our overall health and wellbeing we need to look at our diets and eat better.

 Our mood and the food we eat are intrinsically linked.
 A recent survey conducted by Mind reported that nearly nine out of ten people with a range of mental health issues believed there was a link between mental health and physical health and food was discovered to be a vital link in this equation.
-According to Mal Weeraratne, author of ‘Emotional Detox through Bodywork’, which is concerned primarily with removing trauma stored in the form of emotions, but as part of his treatment plan he advocates a physical detox and suggests replenishing your system through alkalinity.
+According to Mal Weeraratne, author of ‘Emotional Detox through Bodywork’, which is concerned primarily with removing past negative events stored in the form of emotions, but as part of his treatment plan he advocates a physical detox and suggests replenishing your system through alkalinity.
 He writes ‘when dealing with emotional or physical pain we are also programmed to crave sugary foods, as sweet food can actively alleviate pain by reducing opioids. ….whilst there is no harm in consuming high-fat and high-sugar foods from time to time ……sugar foods are acidic and an acid body is a magnet for sickness, disease, cancer and ageing.’ (p39, Emotional Detox through Bodywork by Mal Weeraratne).

 Before condemning the alkaline diet that has been publicised by celebrities including: Victoria Beckham, Gwyneth Paltrow and Jennifer Aniston as being faddy, you may want to consider it’s scientifically proven benefits.
 The benefits of the alkaline diet are well documented to include higher energy levels, fat loss, increased concentration and clearer skin.